CoMISo - Constrained Mixed-Integer Solver

 19-05-2010 : Minor Memory Leak fixed in CholmodSolver.cc.
 Thanks Ashish Myles.

-The Constrained Mixed-Integer Solver as well as the exemplary OpenFlipper Plugin are available both as a tar.gz package as well as via svn (anonymous/anonymous):
+The Constrained Mixed-Integer Solver as well as the exemplary OpenFlipper Plugin are available via GIT server:

 Example OpenFlipper Plugin